QafooTraining/react/README.rst

     grunt package

-The box also has PHP installed so that you can create a simpel webservice to interact with you React application.
+The box also has PHP installed so that you can create a simple webservice to interact with you React application.

 ..